NSBLab/TEPs-MEPs/README.md

 Each file has an experiment ID (_Biphasic; _Monophasic) at the end of its name.
 Save the files into their the corresponding folders in Inputs directory and remove the ID of the file. (e.g., save TEPs_Biphasic.mat into Inputs > Biphasic folder and rename it to TEPs.mat).
 There is one file called **neighbour_template.mat** that shoulde be saved into both Biphasic and Monophasic folders.

 The data provided here are the results of pre-processing pipeline.
 The code for pre-processing is available at [this github repository](https://github.com/BMHLab/TEPs-PEPs).
-If you require the raw data please contact [Mana Biabani](mailto:mana.biabanimoghadam@monash.edu)
+If you require the raw data please contact [Mana Biabani](mailto:mana.biabanimoghadam@monash.edu).

 ### Data processing
 After retrieving data, all of the processing analyses done for this project can be carried out by running processingPipeline_MB.m.
 This script is located in the Code folder.
 Before starting the analysis move both processingPipeline_MB.m and AddPaths.mat to the root repository (TEPs-MEPs folder).
 The script takes the clean data from a selected experiment (Biphasic or Monophasic) in Inputs, runs each analysis step and saves the outputs of each step to the corresponding folder in Outputs.

-In case of any questions please contact [Mana Biabani](mailto:mana.biabanimoghadam@monash.edu)
+In case of any questions please contact [Mana Biabani](mailto:mana.biabanimoghadam@monash.edu).